 The state managing broker exam is split into two parts.
 Part of the exam is meant to test your understanding of Washington state law, the second is designed to test your knowledge of national real estate concepts.

 Here at Realestateschool.org we have a fantastic package designed just for brokers to get all of their 90 required hours and give them the tools to study for the exam.
-The most popular package students choose is: Managing Broker Gold Package
+The most popular package students choose is: State Managing Broker Exam Prep

-The exam is 3 hours and they will let you know how you did as soon as you finish.
+The exam is 4 hours (2.5 hours for the national exam, and 1.5 hours for the state exam) and they will let you know how you did as soon as you finish.